Three Loan Servicing Challenges and Process Automation Solutions

 -Study Participant

-Even today, much of loan servicing work is performed manually by way of data entry and massive, error-prone spreadsheets.
+Even today, much of loan servicing work is performed manually by way of data-entry and massive, error-prone spreadsheets.
 For example, 30% of respondents indicated that workflows to manage lien releases and documentation processes were “All Manual” or “Mostly Manual.”
 Moreover, manual payment processing has the highest reported impact on servicing loans.

 Top reported examples of lending management work that is done manually include: